TrejGun/nestjs-auth/apps/jwks-rest/README.md

 npm run prod
 ```

+Change email for yours in `src/migrations/1563804021014-seed-users.ts`

 ## Docker

-Otherwise you can use docker
+Otherwise, you can use docker

 ```shell script
 docker-compose up --build